tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 `Hibernate Filters <https://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html#mapping-column-filter>`_
 are unfortunately not flexible enough for our needs.
 Therefore a custom :java-hibernate:`InitializeCollectionEventListener <org/hibernate/event/spi/InitializeCollectionEventListener>` was
-implemented: :abbr:`ExtendedInitializeCollectionEventListener (ch.tocco.nice2.persist.hibernate.interceptor.ExtendedInitializeCollectionEventListener)`.
+implemented: :nice:`ExtendedInitializeCollectionEventListener <ch/tocco/nice2/persist/hibernate/interceptor/ExtendedInitializeCollectionEventListener>`.

 Unfortunately it is not possible to simply provide a list of entities to initialize a collection, because they are initialized directly from a :java:`ResultSet <java/sql/ResultSet>` (see ``PersistentCollection#readFrom()``).
 This is done when a :java-hibernate:`Loader <org/hibernate/loader/Loader>` contains a collection persister.
-We did not find an appropriate way to implement such a loader to load collections with dynamically generated conditions, therefore a workaround was necessary in :abbr:`ExtendedInitializeCollectionEventListener (ch.tocco.nice2.persist.hibernate.interceptor.ExtendedInitializeCollectionEventListener)`:
+We did not find an appropriate way to implement such a loader to load collections with dynamically generated conditions, therefore a workaround was necessary in :nice:`ExtendedInitializeCollectionEventListener <ch/tocco/nice2/persist/hibernate/interceptor/ExtendedInitializeCollectionEventListener>`:

 .. code-block:: java